List of Empire ships (H): Empire Humber

-Empire Humber was a 9,677 GRT cargo ship which was built by Burmeister & Wain, Copenhagen.
+Empire Humber was a 9,677 GRT cargo ship, by Burmeister & Wain, Copenhagen.
 Launched in 1939 as Glengarry for Glen Line Ltd, London.
 Seized in April 1940 as a war prize by Germany.
 Served with the Kriegsmarine.
 Renamed Meerberg in October 1940.
 Chosen for conversion to a raider in April 1941, given the code name Schiff No 5.
 Intended to be armed with eight 150 mm, two 80 mm guns, torpedo tubes an aircraft catapult and space for 150 mines.
 Sent to the Wilton Fijenoord shipyard in June 1941 for conversion to be carried out but still there in June 1943.
 Moved to Hamburg for installation of secret equipment.
 Still not completed by October 1943 when she was due to have entered service.

 Renamed Hansa on 10 February 1944 and commissioned as a training ship.
 Took part in the evacuation of Revel, Estonia in September 1944.
 In May 1945 she embarked several thousand German troops at Hela destined for the Bay of Lübeck.
 These troops were still aboard when Hansa was seized as a war prize at Kiel.
 Hansa was ordered to Methil in June 1945.
 She was the only ship in the convoy of some forty ships that flew her national flag, the others all flying the flag of surrender.
 Hansa was considered by the Admiralty to be a war prize, but she was allocated the name Empire Humber by the MoWT.
 She was ordered to Rotterdam for conversion to a Combined Operations HQ ship for service in the Pacific.
 Empire Humber was then laid up in Southampton.
-Japan surrendered during her lay-up and Empire Humber was arrested on behalf of the Admiralty Marshal, the writ being nailed to the captain's cabin door.
+Japan surrendered during her lay-up, and Empire Humber was arrested on behalf of the Admiralty Marshal, the writ being nailed to the captain's cabin door.
 Glen Line Ltd, who were managing her for the MoWT ordered her to Gareloch.
 Despite the representative of the Admiralty insisting that she could not sail, she left Southampton in breach of maritime law.
 The issue of whether or not she was a war prize was not pursued.
 In 1946, Empire Humber was returned to Glen Line Ltd and renamed Glengarry.
 She was transferred to Ocean Steamship Co Ltd in 1970 and renamed Dardanus.
 She was renamed Glengarry in 1971 for her final voyage to shipbreakers at Sakaide, Japan.

 Empire Humphrey

-Empire Humphrey was a 275 GRT tug which was built by Cochrane & Sons Ltd, Selby.
+Empire Humphrey was a 275 GRT tug, built by Cochrane & Sons Ltd, Selby.
 Launched on 2 September 1943 and completed in January 1944.
 In August 1944, Empire Humphrey and Empire Betsy towed Empire Beatrice from Dungeness to Blyth Sands after the latter was torpedoed by German E-boats.
 Sold in 1947 to Nederlands-Indonesia Steenkolen Handel Maatschappij and renamed Suus.
 Sold in 1959 to the Indonesian Government.
 Renamed Laut Sawu in 1961.
 To Surabaya Port Authority, Surabaya in 1964.